-Before the arrival of European conquerors (see p.
-2 of History and Myth), Brazil's indigenous people led rich spiritual lives as indicated by archeological evidence of early ceremonial tools.
-By around 400 AD, the Marajoara peoples in the Amazon (see p.
-1 of History and Myth) built ceremonial mounds to worship ancestors and female spirits.
+Before the arrival of European conquerors (see History and Myth), Brazil's indigenous people led rich spiritual lives as indicated by archeological evidence of early ceremonial tools.
+By around 400 AD, the Marajoara peoples in the Amazon (see History and Myth) built ceremonial mounds to worship ancestors and female spirits.
 They also buried their deceased men with ornate ceramics.